Bio

 Subsequent to the success of “Wade In The Water” and “Alcoholic”, Bo independently released his first single “Another Rainbow” and was immediately embraced by Hawaii’s Reggae radio stations.
 With the radio success of “Another Rainbow” two more singles quickly followed at the request of the radio stations, “Born and Raised” and “Rastaman, which also celebrated the same success.

-Napoleon’s biggest hit to date was yet to come with the release of “If That’s Okay”.
-Released in Hawaii, “If That’s’ Okay” had remarkable commercial success with the support of 98.5,
+Bo’s biggest hit to date was yet to come with the release of “If That’s Okay”.
+Released in Hawaii, “If That’s Ok” had remarkable commercial success with the support of 98.5,

-Bo Napoleon’s hero and biggest influencer is his dad, who is an accomplished musician and renowned in his own right.
+Bo's hero and biggest influencer is his Dad, who is an accomplished musician and renowned in his own right.
 Other influences are Bob Marley, Max Martin, Bruno Mars, Craig